agusegimenez/OOP_Library_Exercise/README.md

-**This was an exercise done for the Object Oriented Programming course.
-The purpose of it was to use collections, the Iterator pattern, and comparison and search methods with the Comparable and Comparator interfaces.**
+**This exercise was completed for the Object-Oriented Programming course.
+Its aim was to apply collections, implement the Iterator pattern, and explore comparison and search techniques using the Comparable and Comparator interfaces.**

 Develop a basic system to manage the books in a library using Java collections.
 This system should allow adding, deleting, and searching for books, as well as comparing them by different criteria.